 The Green Economy Report – forestry chapter

 The aim of the UNEP green economy report (PDF) was to motivate and allow investment in green sectors and in green policy reforms.
 It aimed to show that:

-1. Modelling – to analyse the impact of higher investments in sustainable approaches in the sector.
-Particular attention will be devoted to the assessment of social, economic and environmental repercussions.
+- Modelling – to analyse the impact of higher investments in sustainable approaches in the sector, with particular attention to the assessment of social, economic and environmental repercussions, and

-2. Enabling conditions – to present elements of domestic policy reform along with key fundamentals of a global policy architecture that are essential to achieving a transition towards a green economy.
+- Enabling conditions – to present elements of domestic policy reform along with key fundamentals of a global policy architecture essential to achieving a transition towards a green economy.

 The key messages of the chapter were:

 - Forests are a foundation of the green economy, sustaining a wide range of sectors and livelihoods

 - Short-term liquidation of forest assets for limited private gains threatens this foundation and needs to be halted

 - International and national negotiations of a REDD+ regime may be the best opportunity to protect forests and ensure their contribution to a green economy

 - Tried and tested economic mechanisms and markets exist that can be replicated and scaled up